Grafluxe/coding-best-practices/README.md

 Whenever possible, keep your code immutable.
 Doing so improves testability, readability, and forces you to really think about each line of code you write.
-It makes your code more resilient by preventing errors caused by cases where a variable changes unexpectedly in the middle of running a process.
+It makes your code more [predictable][aruhaak] by preventing errors caused by cases where a variable changes unexpectedly in the middle of running a process.
 The more mutable code you have, the higher the risk of errors in your application.

 Scala example: